John Wallace Crawford: The Old Scouts

 While the Old Scouts found adventure, glory and fame in the Sioux War, in later years they would not talk of it.
 All expressed remorse. (left to right) Captain Jack Crawford, Col. Buffalo Bill Cody and Robert Edmund Strahorn.

-"Old Scouts" Robert E. Strahorn, Captain Jack Crawford and Col. Buffalo Bill Cody shaped the popular vision of the American West through their images and narratives.
+"Old Scouts" Robert E. Strahorn, Captain Jack Crawford and Col. Buffalo Bill Cody shaped the vision of the American West through their images and narratives.
 At The Wigwam, the home of their friend Major Israel McCreight ("Cante Tanke") in Du Bois, Pennsylvania, they could relax, smoke and talk about the Old West.
-While the Old Scouts found adventure, glory and fame in the Great Sioux War of 1876-1877, in later years they would not talk of it.
-All expressed remorse.
+While the Old Scouts found adventure, glory, and fame in the Great Sioux War of 1876-1877, in later years they would not talk of it.

-Captain Jack's race with Frank Grouard and perilous ride to tell the news of the great victory at Slim Buttes made him a national celebrity.
-Strahorn remarked that his service in the Sioux War won him undreamed of laurels.
-Cody's fight with the young Cheyenne warrior Yellow Hand and "First Scalp for Custer" launched his theatrical career with a force never before experienced in the relationship between the press and the fledgling world of show business.
+Captain Jack's race with Frank Grouard and perilous ride to tell the news of the victory at Slim Buttes made him a national celebrity.
+Strahorn remarked that his service in the Sioux War won him many laurels.
+Cody's fight with the young Cheyenne warrior Yellow Hand and “First Scalp for Custer” launched his theatrical career and played a significant role in shaping the relationship between the press and the fledgling world of show business.